Availability heuristic: Media

+A similar study in 2024 explored the association between the use of neighbourhood apps and inaccurate perceptions of higher local crime rates.
+The study expected that, according to cultivation theory, those who consume more crime-related media believe there is a higher risk of being a victim of crime and that media will have a larger impact on heavy vs light users.
+The study found the largest impact from local news.
+The study noted that neighbourhood apps may have default enabled push notifications for more frequent and consistent exposure.
+The conclusions were that the use of neighbourhood apps led to higher perceptions of crimes when controlling for actual crime rates.
+The constant exposure to crime notifications is theorized to cultivate an availability heuristic that impacts the perception of crime rates.
+The study noted limitations like an overall small impact and the limits of generalizability by using an opt-in online panel for participants.
+The limitations bring up that the work is correlational, that it may be possible that those who overestimate local crime rates may be more likely to use the neighbourhood apps because they want to be informed.

 Another measurable effect is the inaccurate estimation of the fraction of deaths caused by terrorism compared to homicides with other causes.

 In the context of media (often social media), echo chambers need to be considered when discussing availability bias.
-If a person is constantly exposed to the same perspectives and opinions, they become more engrained and thus more accessible.
+If a person is constantly exposed to the same perspectives and opinions, they become more engrained and thus more immediately accessible and available when using social media.
 While conformation bias may perpetuate echo chambers, availability bias can become problematic too as it feeds into this loop.

 Health

 Researchers examined the role of cognitive heuristics in the AIDS risk-assessment process.
 331 physicians reported worry about on-the-job HIV exposure, and experience with patients who have HIV.
 By analyzing answers to questionnaires handed out, researchers concluded that availability of AIDS information did not relate strongly to perceived risk.

 Participants in a 1992 study read case descriptions of hypothetical patients who varied on their sex and sexual preference.
 These hypothetical patients showed symptoms that could have been caused by five different diseases (AIDS, leukemia, influenza, meningitis, or appendicitis).
 Participants were instructed to indicate which disease they thought the patient had and then they rated patient responsibility and interaction desirability.
 Consistent with the availability heuristic, either the more common (influenza) or the more publicized (AIDS) disease was chosen.